porscheinformatik/pnet-data-api/README.md

 # User for Access

-You will need a system user for accessing the data.
+You will need a peronalized system user for accessing the data.
 You can request such a user with a [Partner.&#78;et Wartungsantrag](https://www.auto-partner.net/portal/at/thirdparty?directlink=MN_MAINT_PROP).
 Just create a new document and select "Sonstiges".

 Bezeichnung: The name of the user, something like: "My Application System User"